-Most of us know we should be getting certain vitamins every day, such as vitamin C, but minerals in food remain a bit of a mystery.
-And if we don’t know what they are, how can we make sure we’re eating enough?!
+Want to increase your mineral intake?
+Most of us know we should be getting certain vitamins every day, such as Vitamin C or Vitamin D, but minerals in food remain a bit of a mystery.
+And if we don’t know what they are, how can we make sure we’re eating enough of them?!

 What are minerals?

 Minerals are inorganic substances, meaning they’re not living plant or animal sources.1 They’re essential for a range of functions in the body, including maintaining strong bones and teeth, normal nerve function and building body tissues.2

 While vitamins and minerals are both important for our health, they aren’t the same thing.
 Vitamins are organic and can be broken down by heat, air or acid.
 While minerals are inorganic and retain their chemical structure.3